-Rush Limbaugh net worth 2020 and salary: Rush Limbaugh is an American conservative radio host, political commentator, author, media personality, and former television show host who has a net worth of $600 million.
-He is best known as the host of his longtime radio show The Rush Limbaugh Show, which has been nationally syndicated on FM and AM radio stations since 1988.
-Rush Limbaugh is one of the most popular and highly compensated radio talk show hosts in the world.
+Rush Limbaugh was an American conservative radio host, political commentator, author, media personality, and former television show host who had a net worth of $600 million at the time of his death.
+He was best known as the host of his longtime radio show The Rush Limbaugh Show, which was nationally syndicated on FM and AM radio stations from 1988 until his death.
+Rush died on February 17, 2021 at the age of 70 from advanced lung cancer.

 In 1975, Limbaugh began an afternoon show at the Top 40 station KUDL in Kansas City, Missouri.
 He soon became the host of a public service talk program that aired on weekend mornings which allowed him to develop his style and present more controversial ideas.
 In 1977, he was let go from the station but remained in Kansas City to start an evening show at KFIX.
 The stint was short-lived, however, and disagreements with management led to his dismissal weeks after.
 By this time, Limbaugh had become disillusioned with radio and felt pressure to pursue a different career.
 In 1979, he accepted a part-time role in group sales for the Kansas City Royals baseball team which developed into a full-time position as director of group sales and special events, working out of Royals Stadium.